Taxation in South Africa

-Taxation may involve payments to a minimum of two different levels of government: central government through SARS or to local government.
+Taxation in South Africa is a well-established and robust system, and generally involves payments to a minimum of two different levels of government; the national government through the South African Revenue Service (SARS), and local government by means of measures such as rates.

 Prior to 2001 the South African tax system was "source-based", where in income is taxed in the country where it originates.
 Since January 2001, the tax system was changed to "residence-based" wherein taxpayers residing in South Africa are taxed on their income irrespective of its source.
 Non residents are only subject to domestic taxes.

 Central government revenues come primarily from income tax, value added tax (VAT) and corporation tax.
 Local government revenues come primarily from grants from central government funds and municipal rates.
 In the 2018/19 fiscal year SARS collected R 1 287.7 billion (equivalent to US$ 86.4 billion) in tax revenue, a figure R71.2 billion (or 5.8%) more than that from the previous fiscal year.

 In 2018/19 financial year, South Africa had a tax-to-GDP ratio of 26.2% that was only slightly more than the 25.9% in 2017/18.
 The cost of collecting tax revenue has remained somewhat constant; decreasing slightly from 0.93% of total revenue in 2016/17 to 0.89% in 2017/18, while the 2018/19 financial year showed a further improvement in the cost of revenue collection, which dropped to 0.84%.